neljohncereradeveloper/saas-hris-server/src/features/leave-management/domain/LEAVE_MANAGEMENT_DOMAIN.md

 2. **Check for Duplicate Balance**

-   - Query existing balance for: employee, leave type, and year
+   - Query existing balance for: employee, leave type, and leave year identifier
    - If balance exists: Throw error (prevents duplicate balances)
    - If not exists: Continue with creation

-3. **Calculate Carry-Over from Previous Year**
+3. **Calculate Carry-Over from Previous Leave Year**

+   - Get all cutoff configurations to find the previous leave year
-   - Query previous year balance (year - 1) for same employee and leave type
+   - Query previous leave year balance for same employee and leave type
    - If previous balance exists:
      - Calculate: `carriedOver = min(previousBalance.remaining, policy.carryLimit)`
    - If no previous balance: `carriedOver = 0`

+   **Note:** Previous leave year is determined by finding the cutoff configuration that comes before the current one, not by subtracting 1 from a calendar year.

 4. **Calculate Earned Days**